-From April 2024, multiple subscriptions to ISAs of the same type and partial transfers will be allowed.
+From April 2024, multiple subscriptions to ISAs of the same type, and partial transfers, have been permitted.

-The changes could help you access better interest rates and choose an account that suits your needs.
-For example, you may want to deposit some of your £20,000 allowance in a Cash ISA that restricts withdrawals for a medium-term goal, while also placing some money in an easy access account.
+These changes could help you access better interest rates and choose accounts that better suit your needs.
+For example, you may want to deposit some of your £20,000 allowance in a Cash ISA that restricts withdrawals to benefit from a fixed interest rate, while also placing some money in an easy access Cash ISA.